cloudify-cosmo/getcloudify.org/source/guide/3.2/reference-cli-tasks.md

 ## Overview

-This bootstrap_docker task uses the Fabric plugin to bootstrap a Cloudify Manager docker container.
+This bootstrap_docker task uses the Fabric plugin to bootstrap a Cloudify Manager docker containers.

 It's currently a part of the CLI code, and can be found at / mapped to: `cloudify_cli.bootstrap.tasks.bootstrap_docker`.